HRV Filter Replacement and Change: Cost, Grades, and Reset

 Systems installed before 2014 used a metal or galvanised steel fan box in the roof cavity.
 These Generation 1 units take an F7-grade filter, held in place with tape.

 Systems installed from 2014 onwards use a plastic fan box.
-Generation 2 units take an F8-grade filter, secured with clips.
+Generation 2 units take HRV filters F8 grade, secured with clips.

 HRV's online shop currently sells an F8 filter marketed as compatible with Generation 1, 2, and 3 systems.
 HRV's published position is that this filter works across all generations.